Wills | Trusts | Probate

 What is a Living Trust?

-If you are a single person, a living trust may be a good option for you.
-A living trust is a written agreement between the creator of the trust (the “donor”) and the person who is going to manage the trust (the “trustee”).
-You transfer your assets into the trust, with the understanding that the trustee is going to follow the rules set forth in the trust.
-Usually, during the donor’s lifetime, he or she is also the trustee.
-If you become incapacitated or are unable to manage your own financial affairs, a successor trustee, who is nominated in the trust document, will step in and manage your assets on your behalf, thereby avoiding a conservatorship or guardianship procedure.
-The advantages of a living trust include avoiding probate, maintaining privacy because the trust does not need to be filed or recorded, and knowing that you maintain flexibility to change or revoke the trust.
-Along with the trust document, we would also prepare a pour-over will, certificate of trust, and bill of sale.
+If you want to avoid probate, a living trust may be a good option for you.
+A living trust is a written agreement between the creator of the trust (the “settlor”) and the person who is going to manage the trust (the “trustee”).
+As the creator of the trust, you are named as the initial trustee.
+If you become incapacitated or are unable to manage your own financial affairs, a successor trustee, who you nominate in the trust document, can step in and manage your assets on your behalf, thereby avoiding a conservatorship or guardianship procedure.
+The advantages of a living trust include avoiding probate, maintaining privacy because the trust does not need to be filed or recorded, and flexibility to change or revoke the trust.

 What is a Power of Attorney?

-A power of attorney is only valid during your lifetime, and covers legal and financial decisions.
+A power of attorney is a legal document that is only valid during your lifetime, and covers legal and financial decisions.
 This document allows you to name one or more agents to make decisions on your behalf.
 This document is especially useful if you become incapacitated or incompetent.

 What is a Health Care Directive?